chenchenzi/chenzixu/content/resources/forcedalignment/fa3.md

 ## 3.1 Installation
 The Penn Forced Aligner (P2FA) can be downloaded from [here](https://web.sas.upenn.edu/phonetics-lab/facilities/).
 They have a version for American English and one for Mandarin Chinese, though there's only scant documentation.
 The installation of P2FA can be a bit of hassle.
 Fortunately we have detailed instructions:

-For Mac users: Check [Will Styler's post](http://wstyler.ucsd.edu/posts/p2fa_mac.html).
-The installation is the same for English and Chinese versions.
+- For Mac users: Check [Will Styler's post](http://wstyler.ucsd.edu/posts/p2fa_mac.html).
+The installation is the same for English and Mandarin versions.

-For Windows users: Check [Cong Zhang's post](https://congzhanglinguist.wordpress.com/2018/09/03/p2fa_chinese_2/).
+- For Windows users: Check [Cong Zhang's post](https://congzhanglinguist.wordpress.com/2018/09/03/p2fa_chinese_2/).

 I rewrite a bit of the python code for the Mandarin version and make it a python 3 script since python 2 is getting outdated.
+If you *have installed* it successfully, you can check my Github repository [P2FA_Mandarin_py3](https://github.com/chenchenzi/P2FA_Mandarin_py3/tree/master) for an enhanced Python 3 script for **Mandarin** alignment.

-Check my Github repository [P2FA_Mandarin_py3](https://github.com/chenchenzi/P2FA_Mandarin_py3/tree/master) for it.
+There is also [FAVE](https://github.com/JoFrhwld/FAVE), a up-to-date implementation of the P2FA with pre-trained acoustic models of **American English**.

 ## 3.2 Pronunciation Dictionary
 Before running the aligner, we need to make sure that the pronunciation dictionary `/P2FA_Mandarin/run/model/dict` contains all the characters appeared in our transcripts.
 Again, Bash Shell commands can help us with that (idea from here, adapted for Chinese orthography).